 What exactly signifies a luxury product to consumers these days?
 According to The Guardian, “Traditionally, luxury may be defined as an inessential, desirable item that is expensive or difficult to obtain; nowadays, we could fit within that category things such as time, copper, cod… […] There have also been positive efforts within the sustainability movement to redefine luxury as something that embodies the social and environmental credentials of a product or service.”

-Luxury products are typically made from high quality materials (for example – a cocktail set made from crystal glass vs less expensive soda lime glass) and have a higher level of craftmanship (custom, handmade, hand sewn, precision cut) than less expensive, mass produced products.
+Luxury products are typically made from high quality materials (for example – a cocktail set made from crystal glass vs less expensive soda lime glass) and have a higher level of craftmanship (custom, handmade, hand sewn, precision cut) than less expensive, mass-produced products.
 Luxury products are often associated with exclusivity (e.g. limited editions) and, of course, brand names matter when it comes to luxury goods.

 When selecting high end luxury corporate gifts, we often suggest choosing high quality, customizable brand name products that are associated with leisure or personal development aka self-actualization rather than utility.
 Simply put, a luxury item is not a necessity.
-A few luxury products that meet such criteria – and will help showcase your good taste to VIP clients or company executives at the same time -include:

 “…a cheap gift or one that is cheap relative to the giver’s means, removes conditions of sacrifice and luxury.” – Russell W. Belk, The Perfect Gift